 Diet includes everything that goes into your dog’s mouth, including dog food, treats and supplements.
 These days, many dog foods are formulated to provide complete and balanced nutrition along with extra benefits.
 For example, Purina Pro Plan bright mind is formulated with DHA, EPA and antioxidants to help promote brain health.

 Many older dogs are prone to joint disease, so giving your pet a veterinary-approved joint supplement, like Dasuquin can help promote joint health and protect cartilage.
 If your senior canine already has mobility challenges, you can make it easier for them to get in and out of cars or on and off of furniture with pet stairs or ramps.
+Find out how to train a dog to use pet stairs.

 Sometimes older dogs cannot digest their food as well and might not be getting all the nutrients they need from a conventional diet.
 Other times they may experience concurrent problems, such as hormonal conditions or joint disease.
 These dogs might benefit from a multivitamin to meet additional nutritional needs.
 Ask your vet about adding a daily multivitamin like Vetriscience Canine senior plus to help make sure your pooch is getting all their nutritional needs met.